microsoft/turnstile/README.md

     style I fill: darkred
 ```

+## How Turnstile assigns seats to your users

+If a user to more than one subscription, they're presented with a list of subscriptions to choose from.
 The diagram below illustrates the workflow that Turnstile uses when a seat is requested in a subscription.

 ```mermaid
   graph TD